kristopolous/mansnip/background.md

 ## Pre-history

-Here were the two methods of searching before I made this tool:
+Here were my two methods of searching before I made this tool:

  * Search with a leading space, sometimes "  -t" with two spaces, sometimes with one, etc...
 Very imprecise